-These requirements are notably factored into Amiral Gestion's own fundamental analysis which embraces 10 out of 28 ESG criteria analysed qualitatively in order to obtain a Quality rating, but also to monitor the portfolio's ESG performance, including ESG analysis of the Sub-fund based on the methodology of data agency 'MSCI ESG Ratings'.
+These ESG requirements are notably a component of Amiral Gestion's own fundamental analysis, and includes 10 of the 28 ESG criteria analysed qualitatively to obtain a Quality rating, but also as part of ESG performance monitoring of the portfolio in which the ESG analysis is applied to the Sub-fund is based on the methodology of the " MSCI ESG Ratings " rating agency.
 The structure and the criteria of this independent, external ESG score are described below.